doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     Generated document identifiers / primary keys are guaranteed to be available after the next successful flush operation that involves the document in question.
-You can not rely on a generated identifier to be available directly after invoking ``persist``.
+You may not rely on a generated identifier to be available directly after invoking ``persist``.
 The inverse is also true.
-You can not rely on a generated identifier being not available after a failed flush operation.
+After a failed flush, a document may already show a generated identifier even though it was not persisted.

 The semantics of the persist operation, applied on an document X, are